Toby Rixtoday

 old pitctures

 This is the instrument he made of old motor-horns, claxons, cymbals, sirens and loud cracks.
-He bangs it with virtuosity, whether it concerns a boogie-woogie or a classic piece of Bach or Haydn.
+He banged it all with virtuosity, whether it concerned a boogie-woogie or a classic piece of Bach or Haydn.

-But it's not only the self-made tooterix he works with.
-Alternatively he grabs his mouth-organ, clarinet -straight or wiggling-, concertina, guitar, banjo and instruments made of cowbells or wineglasses.
+But it's not only the self-made tooterix he worked with.
+Alternatively he grabbed his mouth-organ, clarinet - a straight or a wiggling one -, concertina, guitar, banjo and instruments made of cowbells or wineglasses.

-A hurricane he is.
-In half an hour to 45 minutes he takes the audience by surprise with his special performance.
-As is the good practice in the old variety theatre: skillfully built, polished and kept up.
+A hurricane he was.
+In half an hour to 45 minutes he took the audience by surprise with his special performance.
+As was the good practice in the old variety theatre: skillfully built, polished and kept up.
 Think only of all the instruments!
-But the onlooker just enjoys the delightful nonsense.
+But the onlooker just enjoyed the delightful nonsense.

-Moving is Rix too in his creation of a 'real' clown, all one with the tiniest concertina of the world in his sturdy fists.
-However beautifully he plays his mouth-organ or clarinet, he’ll always be the clown, fighting the orchestra or the microphone and flirting with his audience.
+Moving was Rix also in his creation of the 'real' clown, all one with the tiniest concertina in the world in his sturdy fists.
+However beautifully he played his mouth-organ or clarinet, he would always be the clown, fighting the orchestra or the microphone and flirting with his audience.

-He loves to play in floorshows, in the midst of the audience and have his movements closely watched.
+He loved to play in floorshows, in the midst of the audience and have his movements closely watched.

-Entertainer of international fame, who performs for television and in theatres all over the world.
+Entertainer of international fame, who performed for television and in theatres all over the world.

 Alone, accompanied by orchestra or combo.
-But also with Willem Breuker and his world-famous jazz brass band, with whom Rix works regularly nowadays.
-They play for grown-ups and for the kids with a special performance.
+But also with Willem Breuker and his world-famous jazz brass band, with whom Rix used to work regularly.

 pictures